 Your proposal will be reviewed by one of our International Grants councils.
 All organizations whose work is located outside the United States should refer to the International Grants Program page, which will provide important information about our International Grants requirements and direct you to the appropriate country’s guidelines and application.Is your work located near one of our North American retail stores?

 Your proposal will be reviewed by our store employees.
-Unlike our other programs, our retail stores accept proposals on a rolling basis throughout the year.
-Please review our Retail Grants Program guidelines for more information about Retail Grants criteria, funding amounts, deadlines, and how to apply for a Patagonia Retail Grant.Is your work national in scope or not located near one of our U.S. retail stores?
+Please review our Retail Grants Program guidelines for more information about Retail Grants criteria, funding amounts, deadlines and how to apply for a Patagonia Retail Grant.Is your work national in scope or not located near one of our U.S. retail stores?

 Your proposal will be reviewed by an employee grants council at our company headquarters.
-Please review our Corporate Grants Program guidelines for more information about Corporate Grants criteria, funding amounts, deadlines and how to apply for a Patagonia Corporate Grant.Does your work use media (including film, photography, and books) as a way to engage communities to take action?
+Please review our Corporate Grants Program guidelines for more information about Corporate Grants criteria, funding amounts, deadlines and how to apply for a Patagonia Corporate Grant.Does your work use media (including film, photography and books) to engage communities to take action?

 Your proposal will be reviewed by the Media Grants Council at our company headquarters.
 Please review our Media Grants Program guidelines for more information about Media Grants criteria, funding amounts, deadlines and how to apply for a Patagonia Media Grant.